Romain FARGIER

 • “Social Media and Politics,” UTT, Paul-Valéry University, November 2023.

-• “YouTube: A Political Arena?”, UTT, Paul-Valéry University, March 2021.
+• “YouTube: A Political Space?”, UTT, Paul-Valéry University, March 2021.

-Selection of articles and media appearances
+Selection of Articles and Media Appearances

 • Robby Starbuck: The American Activist Who Wants to Take Down "Woke" Companies, Le Soir, September 5, 2024